Bandhani: History

 Earliest evidence of Bandhani dates back to Indus Valley civilization suggest that dyeing was done as early as 4000 B.C.
-The earliest example of the most pervasive type of Bandhani dots can be seen in the 6th century paintings depicting the life of Buddha found on the wall of Cave I at Ajanta.
+The ancient city of Mohenjo-daro have traces of Bandhani art.
+The earliest example of the most pervasive type of Bandhani dots can be seen in the 6th century paintings depicting the life of Buddha found on the wall of Cave at Ajanta.
 This art finds its mentions in the Alexander the great time texts about the beautiful printed cottons of India.
 As per evidences in Historical Texts, the first Bandhani saree was worn at the time of Bana Bhatt's Harshacharita in a royal marriage.
 It was believed that wearing a Bandhani saree can bring good future to a bride.
 Ajanta walls stand for the evidences of these Bandhani sarees.
 The dyers have experimented with the use of different elements both natural and man-made for ages.
 Also, there are experiments with different binding/tying techniques to create patterns on cloth immersed in containers of dye.
 Different types of tie and dyes have been practiced in India.